 When students are scheduled for more than two exams on one day, they are welcome to seek accommodation at the discretion of the faculty involved.
 Faculty members are permitted to reschedule a student’s final under these circumstances, but are not required to do so.

 To dispute an assigned grade, students must appeal directly to the instructor of record.
-Based on the appeal presented by the student, the course instructor may revise the grade.
+Based on the information presented by the student, the course instructor may revise the grade.
 Before students petition to appeal a grade decision, they should keep in mind that a grade amended due to an appeal can be either higher or lower than previously assigned.
-Final responsibility for the student’s grade rests with the course instructor.
-A student with strong evidence supporting an allegation of malfeasance or discrimination should also consult the Vice Provost for Academic Administration.
+If, after consultation with the instructor, the student still feels that there is evidence of malfeasance or discrimination, he or she can formally appeal by contacting the Vice Provost for Assessment, Institutional Research, and Academic Affairs.

 A = 4.0